12 Top-Rated Attractions & Things to Do in Seaside, OR

 10. Jewell Meadows Wildlife Area

-Established in 1969 and operated by the Oregon Department of Fish and Wildlife, Jewell Meadows is a wildlife refuge aimed at protecting habitat for native fauna of the region.
-A thirty-minute drive from the coast, the wildlife refuge offers visitors many opportunities to see animals thanks to the strategically placed viewing areas throughout.
-Bird-watching is popular throughout the year, but for many, the real reason to visit is the large population of Roosevelt elk, which call the park home during winter.
+For many, the real reason to visit is the large population of Roosevelt elk that call the park home during winter.
 Between November and April, visitors can expect to see herds of at least 200 elk utilizing the open space, making for quite the sight to see for wildlife enthusiasts.

 11. Camp 18 Museum & Restaurant